errbit/errbit/docs/apps.md

 ## Linking backtraces to custom repositories

-Errbit builds backtraces with clickable links to Github and bitbucket repositories.
+Errbit builds backtraces with clickable links to Github and Bitbucket repositories.
 The entry 'custom backtrace URL template' can be used to support clickable backtraces with other repositories.
-It's possible to build a template URL to link to a certain repository.

-You can use the following fields in this template:
+The following fields are available for this template:

 - %{branch}: The repo branch name
 - %{file}: The relative file/path name of the backtrace file